kdoore/CS2335-Gitbook/ui-buttons_to_change_Scene.md

 8. We can execute this logic completely from code, see last section for details.

 ###MenuScript LoadScene() Method
 Below is the code for our loadScene() method that will be attached to each button's onClick event handler.
-There is also an overloaded version of Application.LoadLevel("SceneName"), where the input parameter is the string version of the Scene name;
+There is also an overloaded version of Application.LoadLevel("SceneName"), where the input parameter is the string version of the scene name;

 ```
 	public void loadScene (int level){